-The aim of this fact sheet is to provide information for parents on keeping their heart child’s teeth healthy.
+The aim of this information sheet is to provide information for parents on keeping their heart child’s teeth healthy.

 What have teeth got to do with the heart?

 Our mouths are full of bacteria that build up on the teeth in a sticky layer (plaque).
 These bacteria feed off the sugar in our food and drink and convert it into acid which can cause tooth decay.
 Bacteria also make the gums inflamed and cause gum disease.

 Tooth decay and gum disease (dental disease) can cause a disease of the heart called infective endocarditis.
 This is an infection of the inner lining of the heart caused by bacteria in the bloodstream.